 20 Places To Visit In Rishikesh

 In order to witness the best of this town in Uttarakhand, you must consider visiting some of the best places to visit in Rishikesh.
+From the iconic Laxman Jhula to the everygreen Beatles Ashram, places to see in Rishikesh are one of a kind gems to be explored.
 A number of them have been listed below!

 - Laxman Jhula and Ram Jhula: The swinging Rishikesh